transloadit/node-sdk/README.md

 * `params` - An object containing keys defining the assembly's behavior with the following keys: (See also [API doc](https://transloadit.com/docs/api/#assemblies-post) and [examples](#examples))
   * `steps` - Assembly instructions - See [Transloadit docs](https://transloadit.com/docs/#assembly-instructions)
-  * `template_id` - The ID of the Template that contains your Assembly Instructions. **One of either `steps` or `template_id` is required.** If you specify both, then [steps will overrule the template](https://transloadit.com/docs/#overruling-templates-at-runtime).
+  * `template_id` - The ID of the Template that contains your Assembly Instructions. **One of either `steps` or `template_id` is required.** If you specify both, then [any steps will overrule the template](https://transloadit.com/docs/#overruling-templates-at-runtime).
   * `fields` - An object of form fields to add to the request, to make use of in the assembly via [assembly variables](https://transloadit.com/docs#assembly-variables).
   * `notify_url` - Transloadit can send a Pingback to your server when the Assembly is completed.
 We'll send the Assembly Status in JSON encoded string inside a transloadit field in a multipart POST request to the URL supplied here.
 * `waitForCompletion` - A boolean (default is `false`) to indicate whether you want to wait for the Assembly to finish with all encoding results present before the promise is fulfilled.
 If `waitForCompletion` is `true`, this SDK will poll for status updates and fulfill the promise when all encoding work is done.

-If specified, `onProgress({ uploadProgress, assemblyProgress })` will be periodically called with the current file upload progress in `uploadProgress` and then, *once the Assembly finished uploading*, Assembly Execution Status in `assemblyProgress` inside a result object as its only argument.
+If specified, `onProgress({ uploadProgress, assemblyProgress })` will be periodically called with the current file upload progress in `uploadProgress` and then, *once the Assembly finished uploading*, Assembly Execution Status in `assemblyProgress`.

-This function (like all functions of this client) automatically obeys all rate limiting imposed by Transloadit.
-There is no need to write your own wrapper scripts to handle rate limits.

 Example `onProgress` handler:
 ```javascript